dnagir/approache/source/_posts/2012-03-12-increase-your-productivity-with-vim-and-terminal.markdown

 ---
 layout: post
-title: "Increase your productivity in Vim and Terminal"
+title: Increase your productivity in Vim and Terminal
 date: 2012-03-12 06:30
 comments: true
 categories:
-  - Productivity
+- productivity
-  - DevTools
+- devtools
-  - Vim
+- vim
-  - Linux
+- linux
 ---

 This post will give you *minimal* suggestions that